KristianVirkus/TrustMe/README.md

 ## License

 This library is licensed under the MIT license.
-See (LICENSE)[LICENSE].
+See [LICENSE](LICENSE).
 This effectively means that you may use or modify it for any purpose as long as you mention the original author.